Hoso4rakida/Hoso4rakida/README.md

 👨‍🎓 Currently, I’m studying Software Engineering at Estácio.

-🌱 I’m actively learning ReactJS, Express.js and PostgreSQL.
+🌱 I’m actively learning ReactJS, Java Spring and MongoDB.

-👾 I'm know Javascript, Lua, Python and HTML/CSS.
+👾 I'm know Javascript, Lua, Python and Java.

 💞️ I’m looking for collaboration opportunities on projects that align with my goals and help me advance in my career.